 Kids not sleeping in their bedroom can be a hassle for parents who want some privacy.
 The reason for this can be anything from fear of sleeping alone, to even liking the coziness of sleeping with the parents.
 That’s what Redditor Dericrw (under the name Oklahoma Kid Designs on Facebook) and his wife were bugged by, so they decided to make a Star Wars bedroom with a loft bed for their son.
 Sounds pretty cool, doesn’t it?

 The Oklahoma couple built a ceiling-mounted Millennium Falcon kids bed for their son.
-Designed and built in shape of the Millennium Falcon cockpit, the loft bed has a television, Nerf guns and lightsabers; all inviting the kid to spend more time inside it, and perhaps enjoy a good night’s sleep.
+Designed and built in the shape of the Millennium Falcon cockpit, the loft bed has a television, Nerf guns, and lightsabers; all inviting the kid to spend more time inside it, and perhaps enjoy a good night’s sleep.

 But they cleverly placed a vinyl mural of the ship behind the wall to put forth a visual effect of the thing flying in hyperspace.
 This is well complemented by the Death Star hallway pattern on one wall which hides the Nerf guns and lightsabers inside a closet.

 Leaving nothing to chance, the couple tweaked the lighting of the room to match the cool kids’ bed.
 On the inside, the otherworldly kid’s bed welcomes the little intergalactic traveler with Star Wars bedding, depicting popular characters from the franchise.

 The sleep pod is high on comfort too as the couple has installed a fan for air circulation.
 To make it easy for the kid to get inside, there is a sturdy staircase attached to it.

 It would be safe to say that this is yet another eye-popping creation from a super dad, just like some other cool builds we have seen in the past.

 # Pictures from the making of Millennium Falcon bed